tethysplatform/tethys/docs/recipes/quotas/app_quotas.rst

    :align: center

-For more information on using the Paths API to access the app workspace path, check out the :ref:`App Workspace Path Recipe <app_workspace>`
+For more information on using the Paths API to access the app workspace path, check out the :ref:`App Workspace Path Recipe <app_workspace_recipe>`
 , or the :ref:`Paths API documentation <tethys_paths_api>`